-Open to students of any major, provided they have completed pre-requisite classes, this track will be of particular interest to students in the Christos M. Cotsakos College of Business.
+Open to students in the Christos M. Cotsakos College of Business.
 The track will be especially helpful to students seeking careers in law, management consulting, technology industries, and those who plan to apply to a quality MBA program.
 All students in the track must have a cumulative GPA of 3.0 or higher.

-For further information on this track, consult the coordinator, Dr. Mahmoud Watad, Department of Marketing and Management Sciences, 973-720-3747 or watadm@wpunj.edu or call or email Jan Pinkston, at 973-720-3657, pinkstonj@wpunj.edu.
+For further information on this track, consult the coordinator, Dr. Bela Florenthal, Department of Marketing and Management Sciences, 973-720-3679 or florenthalb@wpunj.edu or call or email Jan Pinkston, at 973-720-3776, pinkstonj@wpunj.edu.